fayaz-dev/roboescape/README.md

-# Robonaut's Mission to Blackhole
+# Robonaut's Quest to Blackhole

 ## Game Description
 An action-packed space adventure game where you control Robonaut, humanity's last hope against a dangerous exotic blackhole threatening Earth.
 Your mission is to collect crucial exotic particles that will help scientists understand and defend against this cosmic threat.
 Navigate carefully at the edge of the singularity while gathering valuable data to save mankind.